spierepf/su_pinball/README.md

 # su_pinball
-A SketchUp API for designing pinball playfields
+A SketchUp library for designing pinball playfields

 The goal of the project is to take a description of a pinball playfield and produce a SketchUp model.
 The generated model should be as complete as possible, with a view to (eventually) generating a model that can be used by a CNC machine.